L-Goncalves/dev-notes-and-projects/AWS/Security and Compliance/SharedResponsibilityModel.md

-### Shared Responsability Model
+### Shared Responsibility Model

-* Security of Cloud Computing infrastructures and data is a shared responsability between the customer and AWS
+* Security of Cloud Computing infrastructures and data is a shared Responsibility between the customer and AWS

 Example: